larsdesigns/title_cases/README.md

 ## Troubleshooting (optional)

-Displays a node title using a Title Case from a style guide after configuration.
+Displays a node title using a Title Case from the selected style guide after configuration.

-Block titles (subject field) and View titles are not affected.
-However, this is being considered for future development.
+Block titles and Views field titles are not affected.

 Drupal, browser, and other cache may need to be cleared.